dicengine/dice/doc/doxygen/DICe_MainPage.md

 <a name="Legal"></a>Legal
 =====

-Sandia National Laboratories is a multi-program laboratory managed and operated by Sandia Corporation, a wholly owned subsidiary of Lockheed Martin Corporation, for the U.S. Department of Energy’s National Nuclear Security Administration under contract DE-AC04-94AL85000.
+Sandia National Laboratories is a multi-mission laboratory managed and operated by National Technology and Engineering Solutions of Sandia, LLC., a wholly owned subsidiary of Honeywell International, Inc., for the U.S. Department of Energy’s National Nuclear Security Administration under contract DE-NA0003525.

 License
 -------

-Copyright 2015 Sandia Corporation.
+Copyright 2015 National Technology & Engineering Solutions of Sandia, LLC (NTESS)

-Under the terms of Contract DE-AC04-94AL85000 with Sandia Corporation, the U.S. Government retains certain rights in this software.
+Under the terms of Contract DE-NA0003525 with NTESS, the U.S. Government retains certain rights in this software.

 Redistribution and use in source and binary forms, with or without